.

 Time: 09:00-11:30 ET

-Session 1: Two Perspectives on The “Production” of Mathematical Theories and the Transtheoretical Character of Mathematical Objects.
+Session 1.
+Introduction to the ‘Production’ of Mathematical Theories and the Transtheoretical Character of Mathematical Objects, Two Perspectives

 IMAGE: George Nees, Untitled, 1965